Digital transformation is a term to describe the act of using fast-paced or exponential technology to solve problems within a company.

 According to McKinsey & Co, less than 30% of companies succeed and do a successful digital transformation.

-As a 2019 Awardee of the Next Generation Women Leaders by McKinsey & Co and a former Silicon Valley entrepreneur.
-I dare to say that as challenging it could be it’s easier if you think like a futurist and begin with 2030 in mind.
+As an Awardee of the Next Generation Women Leaders by McKinsey & Co and a former Silicon Valley entrepreneur.
+I dare to say that as challenging as it could be it’s easier if you think like a futurist and begin with 2030 in mind.

 2. Starts with a Growth Mindset

-If you are afraid of technology, or the future, or robots taking your job, then the digital transformation is being led by fear.
+If you are afraid of technology, the future, or robots taking your job, then digital transformation is being led by fear.

 The company and every human involved has to have a growth mindset, pro-evolution, pro-growth, and pro-technology.

 The world doesn’t need more apps.
 Kids can make apps these days in a matter of days and with no coding.
 An app will not make you the leader in your industry.